docker/docs/docker-for-mac/troubleshoot.md

 allows you to continue work with the other tools and prevent `HyperKit` from interfering.

-<p></p>

 *  If you are working with applications like [Apache Maven](https://maven.apache.org/) that expect settings for `DOCKER_HOST` and `DOCKER_CERT_PATH` environment variables, specify these to connect to Docker instances through Unix sockets.
 For example:

         export DOCKER_HOST=unix:///var/run/docker.sock

 * `docker-compose` 1.7.1 performs DNS unnecessary lookups for `localunixsocket.local` which can take 5s to timeout on some networks.
-If `docker-compose` commands seem very slow but seem to speed up when the network is disabled (e.g. when disconnected from wifi), try appending `127.0.0.1 localunixsocket.local` to the file `/etc/hosts`.
+If `docker-compose` commands seem very slow but seem to speed up when the network is disabled, try appending `127.0.0.1 localunixsocket.local` to the file `/etc/hosts`.
 Alternatively you could create a plain-text TCP proxy on localhost:1234 using:

         docker run -d -v /var/run/docker.sock:/var/run/docker.sock -p 127.0.0.1:1234:1234 bobrik/socat TCP-LISTEN:1234,fork UNIX-CONNECT:/var/run/docker.sock

   	and then `export DOCKER_HOST=tcp://localhost:1234`.

-<p></p>

 <a name="bind-mounted-dirs"></a>